If you have kids who are selective eaters there's a good chance you know the location of every McDonalds within a twenty mile radius of your house.

 Need for routine

-To autistic kids who are selective eaters, the McNuggets or bread or chocolate milk are safe, known foods that are always the same and never hurts them.
+To a selective eater, the McNuggets or bread or chocolate milk are safe, known foods that are always the same and never hurts them.
 Everything else is a spiky black sea urchin.
 The foods that these kids will eat are often the ones that are the same every time they eat them.
 And I’m not talking ordering-spaghetti-at-different restaurants kind of same, I mean exactly the same - identical shape, colour or size.

 A large part of the reason they want nuggets is that they’re exactly the same no matter which McDonalds you get them from.
 Tell a kid he’s getting nuggets and he knows exactly what they will look, taste and feel like.
 He knows that he likes them and they will make him feel good.
 Zero surprises.
 Chicken strips on the other hand?
 They don’t always look the same.
 They might be a different size, number, taste... for some kids that’s just too much risk.